Parallel Selected Inversion for Space-Time Gaussian Markov Random Fields: Background

-There are other papers that explore fast and efficient options for sampling GMRFs.
-These methods use Krylov solvers to achieve the scalability, for example, \citep{schneider2003krylov}; \citep{simpson2008fast}; \citep{papandreou2010gaussian}; \citep{parker2012sampling}; \citep{simpson2013scalable} and \citep{chow2014preconditioned}.
+There are other papers that explore fast and efficient sampling of GMRFs using Krylov solvers \citep{schneider2003krylov, simpson2008fast, papandreou2010gaussian, parker2012sampling, simpson2013scalable, chow2014preconditioned}.
 Most of the methods rely on Lanczos tridiagonalization of the operator $\vect{Q}$ to build a low-rank approximation of the covariance matrix.
 However, the produced samples are of low quality and may not converge to the desired distribution. \citet{chow2014preconditioned} proposed a better method for obtaining high quality samples by approximating $\vect{Q}^{-1/2}\vect{z}$.
 Although each sample is obtained using a low rank Krylov approximation, the realized covariance converges to its full rank counterpart.

 In the next section, we will present our approach to solving the inversion problem with heavy emphasis on the scalability and parallel implementation.
 We will reformulate the results from \citet{siden2018efficient} as a domain decomposition method for distributed problems and use the preconditioned Krylov sampling from \citet{chow2014preconditioned} for parallel precision matrices.